-There’s the West Virginia Wildlife Center — commonly called the Game Farm — a one-of-a-kind zoological park in southern Upshur County that attracted visitors from 44 states and 11 countries in 2018, and the Donut Shop, whose sweet circular pastries are considered the best in the country by people as far away as Houston, Texas.
+There’s the West Virginia Wildlife Center — commonly called the Game Farm — a one-of-a-kind zoological park in southern Upshur County that annually attracts visitors from nearly all 50 states and a dozen or more different countries, and the Donut Shop, whose sweet circular pastries are considered the best in the country by people as far away as Houston, Texas.

 “I remember going to the ‘game farm’ and feeding the bears moon pies, and they would drink from a glass bottle of soda!” she said.
 “In those days, there was virtually nothing but the fence separating you from the animals.
 I don’t recall any fear at being that close to the animals.”

 The Buckhannon Dairy Queen is an iconic landmark on Main Street.
 Its old-fashioned sign, illuminated with neon lights, blazes blue and pink March 1 to signify the shop’s opening and the coming of spring.

 The original owner of the store, Betty Booth, passed away, but the franchise has remained in the family, and Booth’s daughter, Mary Ann Spears, has pleasant memories of working in DQ with her sister, Linda, when she was 8 or 9 years old.